bjorkert/patches/README.md

 ```
 &nbsp;
 ## Omnipod Dash Site Change
-This patch automatically updates Nightscout with a "Pump Site Change"-treatment when replacing a pod.
+Update Nightscout with a "Pump Site Change"-treatment when replacing a pod.
 This results in updated "CAGE"-pill and pod change reminder in Loop Follow.
 ```console
 git apply --directory=OmniBLE <<< $(curl -s https://raw.githubusercontent.com/bjorkert/patches/master/siteChange.patch)
 ```
 &nbsp;
-## Dexcom G6 Sensor Change
+## Dexcom G6 - Sensor Change
 >**Warning** Not yet tested, feedback wanted!

-This patch automatically updates Nightscout with the "Sensor Change"-treatment when replacing a sensor.
-This results in updated "SAGE"-pill and sensor change reminder in Loop Follow.
-Note, the current sensor start date will be populated directly after the patch is applied.
+Update Nightscout automatically with the "Sensor Change" treatment when you replace a sensor.
+This leads to an updated "SAGE" pill and a sensor change reminder in Loop Follow.
+Please note that the start date of the current sensor will be populated as soon as the patch is applied.
 ```console
 git apply --directory=OmniBLE <<< $(curl -s https://raw.githubusercontent.com/bjorkert/patches/master/g6_sensor_start.patch)
 ```
 &nbsp;
-## Dexcom G6 - Upload readings On
+## Dexcom G6 - Upload Readings
 >**Warning** Only tested in simulator, feedback wanted!

 This patch makes the "Upload readings" default On when changint transmitter.